 It’s known mostly for being a regulator of the digestive system, keeping things moving.
 It helps keep me regular even during pregnancy, when many pregnant women are notoriously constipated.
 (TMI alert!)
 Yes, I still go at least two times a day.
-That’s a good thing, for sure, as a dirty digestive system can cause all kinds of unwanted problems (think colon cancer).
+A good thing!
+But there’s more to it than just that.

 The benefits of getting lots of fiber don’t stop at keeping you on the toilet on a regular basis.
 Here are more reasons to keep fiber a priority in your diet: